Instantaneous Type I blow-up and non-uniqueness of smooth solutions of the Navier-Stokes equations: Significance of the results and main ideas

 We emphasize that instantaneous blow-up is a fundamentally nonlinear phenomenon.
 For instance, suppose $u=e^{(t-T_*)\Delta}\phi$ solves the heat equation on $\mathbb T^d$ from initial data $u|_{t=T_*} =\phi\in \dot B^{-1}_{\infty,\infty}$.
 While $u$ does admit the Type~I bound

 if $\limsup_{t\to T_*+}\|u(t)\|_{L^\infty}=\infty$, then necessarily the initial data is singular.
-An instantaneous blow-up arising from smooth initial data can occur only through a nonlinear mechanism that transfers energy across infinitely-many frequency modes.
+An instantaneous blow-up arising from smooth initial data can occur only through a nonlinear mechanism that transfers energy across infinitely many frequency modes.

 When discussing various mechanisms of breakdown of classical solutions, we are careful to distinguish \emph{blow-up}, corresponding to unboundedness of $\|u(t)\|_{L^\infty}$ (e.g., \eqref{eq:finite_time_blow_up_definition}--\eqref{eq:instantaneous_blow_up_definition}) and \emph{spatial singularity formation}, corresponding to a loss of smoothness in the variable $x$ at a fixed time.
 The former refers to the classical scenario envisioned by Leray, where a smooth solution ceases to exist as $t \to T_*-$.
 If such a blow-up indeed occurs, the weak continuation of the solution may or may not develop a spatial singularity at $t=T_*$; see Figure~\ref{fig:blowup-scenarios}.
 Formation of a singularity in space, therefore, does not necessarily follow from a blow-up of a subcritical norm such as $\|u(t)\|_{L^\infty}$.
 However, for weakly continuous solutions, a formation of singularity in space \emph{requires} a blow-up from the left as in \eqref{eq:finite_time_blow_up_definition}.